mheberger/delineator/docs/source/_static/Options.md

 ## Configuration Options

 The `delineate` function accepts a number of options to customize the output.
+A limited set of options are available for the command line interface, and a more complete set of options are available for the Python API.

 To see a list of all options for the command line interface, run: